Nasrin Husseini

 Nasrin Husseini is an Afghan-born Canadian advocate of refugees, veterinary researcher, and a food activist, working to remake the food system.
 Her research focuses on advancing animal health through breeding and improving the productivity of the food derived from farm animals.
-In 2021, she was part of the 100 Women BBC list, which includes the most inspiring and influential women in the world.

 Biography

 Afghan women and girls are terrified and the current situation seems hopeless, but there is always a way.